Brush up on your knowledge of wind! This article is part of the Energy.gov series highlighting the "Top Things You Didn't Know About Energy" series.

 9. Today’s wind turbines are much more complicated machines than the traditional prairie windmill.
 A wind turbine has as many as 8,000 different components.

 8. Wind turbines are big.
-Wind turbine blades average over 180 feet long, and turbine towers average more than 280 feet tall—about the height of the Statue of Liberty.
+Wind turbine blades average about 184 feet long, and turbine towers average almost 290 feet tall—about the height of the Statue of Liberty.

 7. Higher wind speeds mean more electricity, and wind turbines are getting taller to reach higher heights above ground level where it’s even windier.
-See the Energy Department’s wind resource maps to find average wind speeds in your state or hometown and learn more about how taller wind turbines can expand developable areas for wind energy production in the Energy Department’s 2015 Enabling Wind Power Nationwide report.
+See the Energy Department’s wind resource maps to find average wind speeds in your state or hometown and learn more about opportunities for taller wind turbines in a report from the Energy Department’s National Renewable Energy Laboratory.

-3. The United States’ wind power capacity was nearly 89,000 megawatts at the end of 2017, making it the largest renewable generation capacity in the United States.
-That’s enough electricity to offset the consumption of 24 million average American homes.
+3. The United States’ wind power capacity was 96,433 megawatts at the end of 2018, making it the largest renewable generation capacity in the United States.
+That’s enough electricity to offset the consumption of 25 million average American homes.

-2. Wind energy is becoming more affordable.
-Wind prices for power contracts signed in the last few years and levelized wind prices (the price the utility pays to buy power from a wind farm) are as low as 2 cents per kilowatt-hour in some areas of the country.
+2. Wind energy is affordable.
+Wind prices for power contracts signed in the last few years and levelized wind prices (the price the utility pays to buy power from a wind farm) are below 2 cents per kilowatt-hour in some areas of the country.
 These prices are recorded by the U.S. Department of Energy’s annual Wind Technologies Market Report.

-1. Wind energy provides more than 10% of total electricity generation in fourteen states, and more than 30% in four of those states—Iowa, Kansas, Oklahoma, and South Dakota.
+1. Wind energy provides more than 10% of total electricity generation in 14 states, and more than 30% in Kansas, Iowa, and Oklahoma.